AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-power-bi.md

 The reporting template data model normalizes channel, subchannel, and campaign dimensional data via the relationship between Session and Touchpoint.
 This is different from the Discover data model, which denormalizes these dimensions to Session.
 Because of this distinction, overall counts for visits and visitors should match between Discover and the reporting template, however, once displayed or filtered by dimension, these numbers are not expected to line up.
 This is because the dimensional data in the template is only available for web events which resulted in a touchpoint (i.e. non- anonymous events).
 For more details, please reference the [Data Model](#data-model) section of this documentation.

-There may be small discrepancies in total site form counts between Discover and the template.
+There may be small discrepancies in total site form counts between [!DNL Discover] and the template.
 This is because the data model in the reporting template obtains dimensional data for Site Form via a relationship to Session and then Touchpoint; there are a few instances where site form data does not have a correlated session.

 ### Leads and Accounts {#leads-and-accounts}

-Dimensional reporting for accounts touched may differ slightly between Discover and the template, this is again due to the dimensional modeling coming from the relationship between Touchpoint and Lead Touchpoint or Attribution Touchpoint.
+Dimensional reporting for accounts touched may differ slightly between [!DNL Discover] and the template, this is again due to the dimensional modeling coming from the relationship between Touchpoint and Lead Touchpoint or Attribution Touchpoint.
 Please reference the details outlined in the Attributed Revenue section for more details.

-All lead counts in Discover are attributed lead counts, and in the reporting template the metric is leads touched.
+All lead counts in [!UICONTROL Discover] are attributed lead counts, and in the reporting template the metric is [!UICONTROL leads] touched.
 Therefore, there is no direct comparison possible between the two reports for this measure.

 ### Engagement Path {#engagement-path}

-There is no direct comparison between the Engagement Path report in Discover and the template.
-The report in Discover is modeled off the Touchpoint while the report in the template is modeled off the Attribution Touchpoint.
+There is no direct comparison between the [!UICONTROL Engagement Path] report in [!DNL Discover] and the template.
+The report in [!DNL Discover] is modeled off the Touchpoint while the report in the template is modeled off the Attribution Touchpoint.
 The template focuses solely on opportunities and their related touchpoints instead of showing all touchpoint data.

 ### Deal Velocity {#deal-velocity}